What is the Writing Fellows program?

 Who are Writing Fellows?

-With at least one year of experience under their belts, Writing Fellows are assigned to writing-intensive courses in a wide range of disciplines.
+With at least one year of experience under their belts, Writing Fellows are assigned to courses in a wide range of disciplines.
 In these courses, Writing Fellows work closely with faculty and assist students with their writing, praising effective strategies and offering specific suggestions for revision.
 When providing oral and written feedback to students, they bear in mind both the general principles they learn about in their training and the specific issues to which they are directed by their supervising professor.

 What do Writing Fellows do?